abhishekarya1/Hash-Define-myNotes/content/java/stream.md

 TreeSet<String> set = stream.collect(
  TreeSet::new,		// init
  TreeSet::add,		// accumulate
- TreeSet::addAll);	// combnine all objects if parallel
+ TreeSet::addAll);	// combine all objects if parallel reductions

 // much easier syntaxes
 stream.toList();    // only available for List since it is most commonly used